 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Na ature of conce ern/disclosure
+Nature of concern/disclosure

-Please include where you were there, what did the child say or o at you saw, who else was

-there, what did the child say of t do and what you salu.
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

-Who are you passing this inform nation to?
+Who are you passing this information to?
 Name:

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is

-completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

 Your signature:

 Time form completed: Date: